wonkarthik/python-notes/Python Tutorial/sets.md

 1. Creating a set
 2. Accessing a set
 3. Deleting a set
-4. Operation on sets
+4. Methods on sets
 5. The Frozenset
 6. Updating a set
 7. Functions on sets
-8. Methods on sets
-9. iterating on sets
+8. iterating on sets
 ```